Quality is our primary concern, and we are committed to the safety of our patients and our team members.

 To see how we are doing go to the Hospital Compare website.

-The following are important principals that are integral to the success of Lean:
+The following are important principles that are integral to the success of LEAN:

 We operate using many systems and processes requiring staff to have education and training.
 With change being constant, we strive to keep the systems and processes current, efficient and productive.
 Using Just Culture as our model, we can identify and pinpoint where to focus efforts.
 We can determine if there is a break in process or if education/training is needed for our staff.
 This model is beneficial for everyone and allows us to constantly improve our patient care.